 Mr. Wallstrom's Employment Agreement contains non-compete restrictions.
 During the period of his employment and for a period of two years following his termination, Mr. Wallstrom may not engage in, manage, join or work for (as an employee, consultant or independent contractor), or permit the use of his name by, or provide financial or other assistance to, any competitor that engages in the design, production, marketing and retailing of (i) handbags and other bags and related accessories, or (ii) accessories such as jewelry, travel and leisure items, and baby clothes and accessories.
-In order to be treated as a competitor pursuant to Mr. Wallstrom's Employment Agreement, an enterprise would have to have received in the prior fiscal year at least 25% of its revenues from the design, production, marketing and/or retailing of handbags, other bags and related accessories, or more than 50% of its revenues from the combination of the design, production, marketing and/or retailing of handbags, other bags and related accessories, or more than 50% of its revenues from the combination of the design, production, marketing and/or retailing of handbags, other bags and related accessories, other bags and related accessories such as jewelry, travel and leisure items and baby clothes and accessories.
+In order to be treated as a competitor pursuant to Mr. Wallstrom's Employment Agreement, an enterprise would have to have received in the prior fiscal year at least 25% of its revenues from the design, production, marketing and/or retailing of handbags, other bags and related accessories from the combination of the design, production, marketing and/or retailing of handbags, other bags and related accessories, accessories such as jewelry, travel and leisure items and baby clothes and accessories.
 Mr. Wallstrom's Employment Agreement also contains customary confidentiality provisions.